StuartMolnar/4640-assign/README.md

         database.tf
     </summary>

-    # Create a database firewall
     resource "digitalocean_database_firewall" "mongodb-firewall" {

         cluster_id = digitalocean_database_cluster.mongodb-example.id
             # allow connection from resources with a given tag
             # for example if our droplets all have a tag "web" we could use web as the value
             rule {
             type = "tag"
-            value = "web"
+            value = var.vpc_name
         }
     }

-    # Create a database
     resource "digitalocean_database_cluster" "mongodb-example" {
         name       = "example-mongo-cluster"
         engine     = "mongodb"